joomlagerman/joomla/.github/CONTRIBUTING.md

 ### Create or take an issue

 Go to [Issues](https://github.com/joomlagerman/joomla/issues) and create a new issue or take one open issue to write an PR.
+Normally no PR without a previous issue.
+We have the *issue-first principle*.

 ### Create a branch